mipear/dwragored/README.md

 ### Accessibility

 Materialize has been incredibly useful in ensuring accessibility needs are met.
 All images featured also include descriptive alt tags to ensure good user practice.
 Semantic HTML has been used consistently to ensure code is clear and readable.
 Colours have been considered to ensure there is sufficient contrast so users can navigate the website with ease.

+### Unfixed bugs

+As mentioned previously, the 'datepicker' used in the 'Add Swim' form is only clickable.
+If users attempt to tab through their choices on the 'Add Swim' form, the date allows users to type and, therefore, the form does not work.
+At a later date I will fix this issue.

 ## Database Schema